You have no items in your shopping cart.

 Eventually Ray and Rosemary’s marriage would wane.
 In the wake of their divorce, the Coven they had headed for a number of years would receive new leadership in 1974 under Lady Theos and Phoenix.
-Due to conflicts and the need to blaze new trails, Ray left the Gardnerian community shortly after handing the coven over.
-He went on to found a new tradition called Seax-Wica, based on a Saxon theme It has an egalitarian structure and lacks the oath of secrecy that was so integral to Gardnerian Witchcraft.
+Due to conflicts and the need to blaze new trails, Ray left the Gardnerian community shortly after handing the Coven over.
+He went on to found a new tradition called Seax-Wica.
+Based on a Saxon theme, it has an egalitarian structure and lacks the oath of secrecy so integral to Gardnerian Witchcraft.

 Features contributed to The Witches' Almanac: